Matt Gould & Braden Pezeshki

 How did 42 prepare you for starting your own business?

 Matt: Everything at 42 is self-directed and starting your own business is very self-directed.
 We don’t have someone telling us what to do, we have to do it.
 It is exactly the ethos that 42 instills in you.
-That’s what I loved about the piscine, coming from a traditional college, in the piscine it was like go out and figure it out, at a traditional college the information was spoon fed to me.
+That’s what I loved about the piscine.
+In the piscine, it was like go out and figure it out, at a traditional college the information was spoon fed to me.
 It’s really about learning radical self-reliance.

 Tell us more about your origin story in relation to your startup, how did it all begin?

-Braden: It was just me and Matt at the beginning, the original idea focused on the question, how do we interact with the blockchain and reserve names?
-How do we build a process, because we think it will be worth more in the future, and after learning about the process it kicked off our thinking about the meta-issues surrounding asset transfer around the blockchain.
-Then we focused on connecting real-world data and connecting real-world DSN to the blockchain, and how using the advances of blockchain could solve user problems such as phishing.
+Braden: It was just me and Matt in the beginning.
+The original idea focused on the question, how do we interact with the blockchain and reserve names?
+How do we build a process, because we think it will be worth more in the future.
+After learning about the process it kicked off our thinking about the meta-issues surrounding asset transfer around the blockchain.
+Then we focused on connecting real-world data and connecting real-world DSN to the blockchain.
+And how using the advances of blockchain could solve user problems such as phishing.